Multistability and Noise-Induced Transitions in Dispersively-Coupled Nonlinear Nanomechanical Modes: Nonlinear Dynamics of Single Nanomechanical Modes

 We next define dimensionless variables based on the Duffing response.
 In Appendix \ref{app:nd}, we nondimensionalize Eq. \ref{eq:eom_final} following Lifshitz and Cross \cite{lc_nems}.
 Based on this nondimensionalization, our experimental results are presented in terms of

 The variables $\Delta \omega^*_n$, $A^*_n$, and $F^*_n$ represent the dimensionless force detuning, oscillation amplitude, and force amplitude, respectively, with the following physical meanings.
-The force detuning $\Delta \omega_n$ is expressed in units of the mode linewidth $2\Gamma_n$.
-The oscillation amplitude is normalized by the amplitude that leads to a doubling of the eigenfrequency through the amplitude-frequency coupling.
-Since we are far from this condition, i.e., $\Delta \omega_n \ll \Omega_n$, we further scale the displacement by $\sqrt{Q_n}$, which corresponds to the limit of weak nonlinearity \cite{lc_nems}.
-The $\sqrt{Q_n}$ scaling allows for direct comparison of the amplitudes of different modes and is used in the perturbative solution of Eq. \ref{eq:eom_final}.
-Finally, the force is normalized by the common factor of ${\Omega_n}^3\sqrt{{M_n}^3/\alpha_{nn}}$ and scaled by ${Q_n}^{3/2}$ based on the limit of weak nonlinearity \cite{lc_nems}.
+The force detuning $\Delta \omega_n$ is expressed in units of the mode linewidth $2\Gamma_n$, such that $\Delta\omega_n^* = {Q_n \Delta\omega_n\over \Omega_n}$.
+The oscillation amplitude is first nondimensionalized by the factor $\sqrt{\alpha_{nn}}/\Omega_n$, where an amplitude of ${\cal O}(1)$ would result in roughly a doubling of the mode frequency; the amplitude is further scaled by a factor of $\sqrt{Q_n}$, which corresponds to the limit of weak nonlinearity \cite{lc_nems, nayfeh_perturb}.
+Similarly, the force is nondimensionalized by $\sqrt{\alpha_{nn}}/M_n{\Omega_n}^3$ and ${Q_n}^{3/2}$.
+This leads to the force, dissipation, and cubic amplitude terms appearing in the same order in the small parameter $\epsilon = {Q_n}^{-1}$ in the dimensionless version of Eq. \ref{eq:eom_final}.
+Physically, representing the variables in this way ensures that the onset of nonlinearity occurs at the same values of $A^*_n$, $F^*_n$, and $\Delta\omega^*_n$ for multiple modes and allows for direct comparison of the oscillation amplitudes, as we demonstrate in Fig. \ref{fig:duffing}.
+Further details are provided in the Appendix.